Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/GET-REQUESTS.md

 The items in a `GET` response body _could_ be modified to include the one or more of the following metadata attributes:

-* A `link` construction for references, which describes the relationship of the reference and provides a locator that can be used to construct the full URL to the referenced item.
 * `_lastModifiedDate`, which is the [datetime](./DATA-STRICTNESS.md#datetime)
   when one or more of the document's values were last modified.
 * `[etag](./REST-API.md#etags)` value